-If your kids are budding engineers, they will love these engineering activities for kids to light up Christmas tree project!
+If your kids are budding engineers, they will love these engineering activities for kids that is a fun Christmas light STEM project!

 Technology and engineering in one and tons of Christmas STEM challenge magic.

-The project itself is a bit challenging (probably best for teens), but Monkey was able to get it to work with a little help from me and it was a fascinating STEM activity.
+The project itself is a bit challenging (probably best for teens), but my middle schooler was able to get it to work with a little help from me and it was a fascinating STEM activity.

 We’ve had the lights sitting around ever since and I thought it would also be fun to use the lights for a Christmas project.

 This activity is one of our favorite technology activities for kids!

 How to Do the Christmas Light Circuit Project

 This light-up Christmas tree project is fun for older kids and if you are doing it with younger kids, skip the breadboard and just use a string of Christmas lights like we used to supplement our programmed lights.